Are you concerned about losing account information by password theft, phishing, hacking, or keylogging scams? Now there is less to worry about.

 What browsers support the U2F-certified YubiKeys?

 You must be running the latest version of the Google Chrome browser, which includes support for the U2F protocol.
 To check the version number, in your browser, click the Chrome menu in the toolbar, then select About Google Chrome.
-(Support for U2F was added in version 38.)
+(Support for U2F is in versions 38 and later.)

 At this time, Chrome is the only browser supported.
 However, Mozilla is currently building support for U2F and Microsoft is working within the FIDO Alliance to eventually bring support to Windows 10.